The increase in the provision due to the passage of time is recognised as interest expense.

 (b) Related parties enlisted above are those having transactions with the company during the year or previous year.

-(c) The above transactions were done in the ordinary course of business and on normal commercial terms and conditions.
+(c) The above transactions were done in the ordinary course of business.

 (d) As the liabilities for defined benefit plans and leave entitlements are provided on actuarial basis for the Company as a whole, the amounts pertaining to Key Management Personnel or relative of key management personnel are not identified separately and therefore not included.

-43. Operating segments are reported in a manner consistent with the internal reporting provided to the Chief Operating Decision Maker (“CODM”) of the Company.
-Chairman and vice chairman and chief executive officer of the Company are the chief operating decision makers.
-The Company operates only in one Business Segment i.e. ‘Textile Business’ which constitutes a single reporting segment.
+42. Operating segments are reported in a manner consistent with the internal reporting provided to the Chief Operating Decision Maker ("CODM") of the Company.
+The Executive Directors of the Company are the chief operating decision makers.
+The Company operates only in one Business Segment i.e. 'Textile Business' which constitutes a single reporting segment.

 No Non Current assets (other than financial assets) of the Company are physically located outside India.